Halpert, Edith Gregor

 - Oral history interview with Edith Gregor Halpert, 1962-1963

-- Image Gallery items from other collections related to Halpert, Edith Gregor
+- Image and Media Gallery items from other collections related to Halpert, Edith Gregor

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Edith Gregor Halpert, 1965 Jan.
 20, Archives of American Art, Smithsonian Institution.

 DOWNTOWN GALLERY, NEW YORK CITY